ShareX/sharex.github.io/docs/command-line-arguments.md

 ### /SILENT

-When setup is silent, the wizard and the background window are not displayed, but the installation progress window is.
+In silent mode, the wizard and background window are hidden, but the installation progress window is shown.

 ### /VERYSILENT

-When setup is very silent, the installation progress window is also not displayed.
+In very silent mode, the installation progress window is also hidden.

 ### /NORUN